 - Wall shapes are square or rectangle and have vertical walls that allow standing in all areas of the tent.
-These are especially great for large groups since it allows lots of space for movement and storage of gear.
+These are especially great for camping with large groups since it allows lots of space for movement and storage of gear.
 A perfect example of a wall tent is the White Duck Alpha tent, which is our pick for an oversized best tent with stove jack.
 It also comes in smaller sizes if you don’t want it to be too large.

 - There’s only one hammock tent on this list and there are very few available on the market.
 It’s a really cool design that lots of applications.
 While it doesn’t allow for standing up straight, it still has lots of space for gear and a stove.
 You can put your sleeping bag in a hammock and use the floor for gear storage, or you can lay on the ground.
 The Pomoly Hammock tent above is our pick for most versatile best tent with stove jack.